What Is Fat Transfer?

 Fat transfer is a cosmetic procedure that has several benefits for the patient:

-- The procedure removes excess fat from parts of the body where it’s unwanted and places it in a part of the body the patient wishes to augment.
+- Contouring the body – Fat transfer removes excess fat from parts of the body where it’s unwanted and places it in a part of the body the patient wishes to augment.
 As a result, the surgery contours multiple areas of the body simultaneously.

-- A fat transfer utilises the patient’s own tissue, which significantly reduces the risk of an allergic reaction.
-This also benefits patients by reducing downtime in comparison to other more invasive surgical procedures.
+- Uses autologous fat – The patient’s own fat cells are used, which mitigates the risk of an allergic reaction.
+This also benefits patients by reducing downtime in comparison to other more invasive surgical procedures, for example implants.

 Target Areas for a Fat Transfer

-A fat transfer surgery usually involves placing fat in the following areas:
+A fat transfer surgery usually involves placing fat in the following areas of the body:

 A facial fat transfer corrects the loss of volume and skin elasticity that accompanies the ageing process.
 The procedure involves transferring fat into sunken areas of the face, such as the cheeks and jawline.
 In doing so, a facial fat transfer can improve the appearance of wrinkles, saggy skin, and restore definition to the contours of the face.

 The hands are often the first area of the body to show signs of ageing as the loss of fat leads to flaccid skin, visible veins, and a change in texture.
-Transferring a small amount of fat into the hands adds volume to the area in order to disguise these signs of ageing and restore youthfulness and a rejuvenated appearance.
+Using micro fat transfer, injecting a small amount of fat into the hands adds volume to the area in order to disguise these signs of ageing.
+Nano fat transfer can also be used to restore youthfulness and a rejuvenated appearance.

 Transferring fat to the calves can restore proportion and definition to legs that require enhancement.
 Many patients struggle to tone their calves to their desired shape using just exercise.
 Therefore, a fat transfer is ideal for patients that lack curves in their calves that define the legs and ankles.